School of Management Curriculum for students who entered the School of Management in Fall 2013

 Listed below are the requirements for the Bachelor of Science in Business Administration degree.
 Some requirements are fulfilled by the completion of a single course, while others are categories to be completed by multiple courses.
 Please bear in mind that students who have external credits (from Advanced Placement, International Baccalaureate, another college, etc) may be able to use this credit to satisfy some of these requirements, thus decreasing the actual number of courses to be completed over the four years of the program.

-I. The School of Management Core
+I. The School of Management Required Courses

 (denoted in red on the Curriculum Synopsis below)